Common Terms in Procurement

 - They have been found guilty of serious professional errors.

-- They have not fulfilled obligations related to payment of taxes as per legislation of the country or in the country benefiting from the contract.
+- They have not fulfilled the obligations related to payment of social contributions or as per legislation of the country or in the country benefiting from the contract.

 - They have been tried and finally convicted for fraud, corruption, participation in criminal organisations or any other illegal activity.